adapted from Gathering for Worship, a Baptist Union of Great Britain publication.

 Holy God, holy and strong, holy and immortal, have mercy upon us.
 Amen

-This Sunday (25 October), as restrictions continue across Scotland, Christians across the country - and further afield - will join together in prayer at 7pm in response to the COVID-19 pandemic.
-As with previous weeks...
+This Sunday (24 January), as lockdown restrictions continue in Scotland, Christians across the country – and further afield – will once again join together in prayer at 7pm in response to the COVID-19 pandemic.
+As...